Olipear/Portfolio/src/pages/projects/project-1.md

       In addition to increasing sales of their product; they wanted to move existing offline sales online.
 This was for salespeople to focus on the more complex sales process of their modular shelving system.

       Furthermore, the company planned on launching a new upholstery option in 2020.
-So the solution would have to be flexible enough to account for this.
+So a new configurator would be need that could account for this.

       #### User stories